 Single parenting can be a mess.
 It can be exhausting and heavy or it can be easy and light.
 We can do it with a laugh or we can do it with anger.
-Some of us have mastered the art of single parenting and we don’t have a problem with communicating, sharing events and information and even time.
-But what happens when we are still in the angry phase, the phase that has a wall up.
+Some of us have mastered the art of single parenting and we don’t have a problem with communicating.
+But what happens when we are still in the angry phase?

-Whether we want to agree or not, we know that in order to effectively parent and do our part as mom and dad we each have to be willing to let each other in as it relates to the child.
+Whether we want to agree or not, we know that in order to effectively parent and do our part as mom and dad we each have to be willing.
 We can’t do that if we are continuously playing the blame game…”I blame you for leaving”…”I blame you for not doing your part”.
 Today we’re going to learn to talk without blame

 Blame is a result of not forgiving, refusing to accept responsibility or accountability.
-What we have to do as women and mothers is stop pointing the finger, no matter if he continues to do so or not, and learn to talk about today –right now.
+What we have to do as women and mothers is stop pointing the finger.
 I have gone from screaming and yelling to blaming and shutting out to being open and inviting.
-I didn’t want to be the mom who kept a father or driving a wedge between the two.
+You don’t want to be the mom who kept a father away or driving a wedge between the two.

 Here are some pointers I used stop blaming and started talking:

-- I took some time.
+- Take some time.
 I gave myself some space from him.
-It allowed me to clear my head and think clearly about what I wanted my girls to see when I was face to face with their fathers.
+It allowed me to clear my head and think clearly about what I wanted my girls to see in their fathers.

-- I forgave myself.
+- Forgive yourself.
 This is the toughest part because it forces you to look at you, but it’s necessary.

 - I stopped talking at him and started talking to him.